sonusourav/instigo-server/README.md

   - Paste the url of /profile above in postman
 * logout:
   - Paste the url of /logout above in postman
-  - These profile routes(f,g,h,i) will not work if not authenticated.
+  - These profile routes will not work if not authenticated.
   - check these routes after logout
+* UpdatePassword:
+  -Firstly Sign in with registered email id in one tab in postman.
+  - Paste the url of /updatepassword above in other tab
+  - check with sign-in
+* GetprofilePic:
+  -Firstly Sign in with registered email id in one tab in postman.
+  - Paste the url of /users/profilepic above in other tab.
+  - copy the string u get in response e.g. (xxxxxxxxxxxxxxxxxx.jpg)
+  - check this url on browser 'http://localhost:3000/instigo/images/xxxxxxxxxxxxxxx.jpg'
+  - It will show that image
+* GetCoverPic:
+  - same as GetProfilePic above